It is a chronic and painful skin condition caused by failures in the neuroendocrine regulation of the sebaceous gland function.

 Therefore, when yeast is present and the sebaceous glands are overly productive, people experience red, scaly, and irritated skin.

-To better understand the problem, also known as seborrheic dermatitis, it should be known that fat is normally produced by the sebaceous glands attached to the glands of the hair, to keep the hair lubricated, shiny and healthy.
+To better understand the problem, also known as seborrheic dermatitis, it should be known that fat is usually produced by the sebaceous glands attached to the glands of the hair to keep the hair lubricated, shiny and healthy.

-But due to hormonal changes, stress, improper hair care, pollution, and poor hygiene, such a mechanism simply loses its balance and more sebum is secreted.
+But due to hormonal changes, stress, improper hair care, pollution, and poor hygiene, such a mechanism loses its balance, and more sebum is secreted.

-Notably, seborrhea can sometimes lead to hair loss, as many people who suffer from the hair follicle lead to hair atrophy.
+Notably, seborrhea can sometimes lead to hair loss, as many people suffer from the hair follicle leading to hair atrophy.